Act V, Scene ii, Lines 1-24

 The Shakespearean style of writing supposes a deep meaning behind the words.
 Othello describes Desdemona using similes: “…whiter skin of hers than snow / And smooth as monumental alabaster.”(V.ii.4-5) The image of the sleeping Desdemona is similar to the childish idea of the sleeping beauty.
 Her description presents peace and calm.
 The symbol of snow is connected with innocence, which shows the irony in Othello’s doubts in Desdemona.
 The life of Desdemona is compared to a rose:

-“When I have plucked rose,
+“When I have plucked

 I cannot give it vital growth again.